Simple Analysis of Sparse, Sign-Consistent JL: Introduction

 As in \cite{Original, KN12, NelsonNotes}, our analysis is based on applying Markov's inequality to the $p$th moment of an error term.
-Like in the combinatorics-free analysis of sparse JL in \cite{NelsonNotes}, we express this error term as a quadratic form of Rademachers (uniform $\pm 1$ random variables), and our analysis then boils down to analyzing the moments of this quadratic form.
-While the analysis in \cite{NelsonNotes} achieves the optimal dimension for sparse JL using an upper bound on the moments of quadratic forms of subgaussians due to Hanson and Wright\cite{HansonWright}, we give a counterexample in Section 3.2 that shows that the Hanson-Wright bound is too loose in the sign-consistent setting to result in the optimal dimension.
+Like in the first combinatorics-free analysis of sparse JL in \cite{NelsonNotes}, we express this error term as a quadratic form of Rademachers (uniform $\pm 1$ random variables), and our analysis then boils down to analyzing the moments of this quadratic form.
+While the analysis in \cite{NelsonNotes} achieves the optimal dimension for sparse JL using an upper bound on the moments of quadratic forms of subgaussians due to Hanson and Wright \cite{HansonWright}, we give a counterexample in Section 3.2 that shows that the Hanson-Wright bound is too loose in the sign-consistent setting to result in the optimal dimension.
 Since the Hanson-Wright bound is tight for quadratic forms of gaussians, we thus require a separate treatment of quadratic forms of Rademachers.

 We construct a simple bound on moments of quadratic forms of Rademachers that, unlike the Hanson-Wright bound, is sufficiently tight in our setting to prove Theorem~$\ref{OurMainResult}$.
-Our bound borrows some of the ideas from Lata{\l}a's tight bound on the moments of quadratic forms of Rademachers\cite{LatalaChaos}.
-Although our bound is much weaker than the bound in \cite{LatalaChaos} in the general case, it has the advantage of providing a greater degree of simplicity, while still retaining the necessary precision to recover the optimal dimension for sparse, sign-consistent JL.
+Our bound borrows some of the ideas from Lata{\l}a's tight bound on the moments of quadratic forms of Rademachers \cite{LatalaChaos}.
+Although our bound is much weaker than the bound in \cite{LatalaChaos} in the general case, it has the advantage of providing a greater degree of simplicity by consisting of easier-to-analyze terms; this simplicity is critical since our quadratic form coefficients are themselves random variables.
+The crux is that while the bound in \cite{LatalaChaos} is focused on obtaining tight estimates for quadratic forms with scalar coefficients, our bound is much more tractable for quadratic forms with random variable coefficients.
+As a result, our bound enables a simple proof of Theorem \ref{OurMainResult}, while retaining the necessary precision to recover the optimal dimension.